reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 ```
 The difference is found in two steps:
 1. Finding the common set of elements with the `intersection` method seen above.
-2. Applying the `filter` method of `Stream` class on the first collection to exclude those elements.
+2. Applying the `filter` method of the `Stream` class on the first collection to exclude those elements.

 ## Extract Subset - Split a List into Two Sublists